xerolinux/XeroHub/content/iso.md

 description: "Download The XeroLinux ISO"
 featureimage: https://i.imgur.com/ejZ1ZQv.png
 ---
 As you can see, after thinking long and hard, I have decided to revive the Distro.
 Only this time it's a bit different.

-Read on to know more.
+{{< alert icon="fire" cardColor="#e63946" iconColor="#1d3557" textColor="#f1faee" >}}
+**Read Full Post** This time around it's not what you think.
+Make sure to go through the entire post before requesting ISO.
+Everything is explained here in detail, especially how to get it.
+Read on...
+{{< /alert >}}

 ![XeroISO](https://i.imgur.com/ejZ1ZQv.png)